Member Self-recommendation Scheme for Youth

 - good understanding of the policy area concerned; and

 - good analytical and communication skills.

-A Recruitment Committee (RC) has been set up to oversee the conduct of the whole recruitment process.
-The RC comprises the Secretary for Home Affairs, non-officio chairmen or representative of the five committees and representatives of the bureaux concerned.
-Under the RC, five Assessment Panels (APs) are formed to take care of the applications concerning the five committees respectively.
-AP members include the non-officio chairman and/or members of the committee concerned and representatives of the bureau concerned.
-The APs will consider applications along the above assessment criteria.
-Applicants may be invited to interviews to facilitate the assessment.
+A Recruitment Committee (“RC”) has been set up by us for overseeing the implementation of MSSY.
+The RC comprises the Secretary for Home Affairs, a representative of the Youth Development Commission, non-official chairpersons or members of the aforementioned 15 committees and representatives of the bureaux/departments concerned.
+Under the RC, Assessment Panels (APs) will be formed to take care of the applications concerning the 15 committees respectively.
+The APs will conduct interviews with applicants to facilitate the assessment.

 How to Apply